Sandman2127/COVID19-Amplicon-Sequencing-Analysis-Pipeline/README.md

 # General
-<p>I wrote this pipeline in early March 2020 as a response to the pandemic outbreak of the novel coronavirus known as COVID-19.
-The inabilty to test citizens at the rate required to stop or even slow the spread of this virus was alarming and my idea to improve testing speed is simple.
-Use what we already have...</p>
+<p>This pipeline was written in response to the pandemic outbreak of the novel coronavirus known as COVID-19.
+The inabilty to test citizens at the rate required to stop or even slow the spread of this virus is alarming and my idea to improve testing speed is simple.
+Use amplicon sequencing and combine it with liquid handling robots to massively parallelize sample processing...</p>

 #### Basic COVID-19 testing facts:
-<p>Currently testing can be done via a variety of methods including immunofluorescence microscopy, RT-PCR followed by standard PCR and gel electrophoresis, Western blots for viral protein and CT scans of infected lung tissue.
+<p>Currently COVID-19 testing can be done via a variety of molecular methods including: immunofluorescence microscopy, RT-PCR followed by standard PCR and gel electrophoresis, western blots for viral protein and CT scans of infected lung tissue.
 From a molecular diagnostic prespective the RT-PCR method is the most accurate and quick to perform.
 COVID-19 is an RNA virus, and as such its detection requires reverse transcription of the RNA into DNA before PCR or subsequent sequencing.</p>

-#### My plan:
+#### Background ideas:
-<p>I designed this pipeline to take the RT-PCR method one step further and perform sequencing of the viral cDNA.
-I realized that using even the least capable next generation sequencer available (like an Illumina MiSeq, 15Gb w/25x10^6 reads) could drastically increase testing capacity.
+<p>This pipeline was designed to take the RT-PCR method a step further and analyze sequencing data of the viral cDNA.
+I realized that using even the least capable next generation sequencer available (like an Illumina MiSeq, 15Gb w/25x10^6 reads) could not only drastically increase testing capacity for simple +/- diagnosis, but we may be also be able to learn about the COVID-19 virus as it spreads and evolves by sequencing, instead of just performing electorphoresis.
 To do this we need to perform parallelized sequencing of multiple viral cDNAs in many patients simultaneously.</p>
 <p>This pipeline will:</p>
 <ul>
 <li> Automatically demultiplex patient amplicon sequencing data </li>